philippfranke/go-fritzbox/README.md

 ```

 Construct a new FRITZ!Box client, then use auth method in order to log in.
-For example, access Fritz!Box with user "Peter":
+For example, to access Fritz!Box as user "Peter":

 ```go
 client := fritzbox.NewClient(nil)